 Normal fasting blood sugar levels are 65 mg/dL-99 mg/dL and an Hemoglobin A 1 C of less than 5.7%.

 Pre-diabetes occurs when the blood sugar is higher than 99 but less than 126 or the A1c is more than 5.7%

 If you are obese or overweight you should check annually for pre-diabetes.
 The only way to check for pre-diabetes and diabetes is to check you lab work.

 Silent Diseases can Kill

-These silent sicknesses can dramatically change your life in a negative manner.
-The medicines will have side effects, the monitoring of them will cost you money and time.
+These silent sicknesses can dramatically change your life.
+The medicines will have side effects, monitoring them will cost you money and time.

 You can avoid these silent sicknesses by maintaining a proper weight, eating a clean diet consisting of wholesome foods and being active enough.